-Since returning to Tennessee in 2002, Woodruff has helped the Vols earn 16 All-America and 26 All-SEC selections.
+Since returning to Tennessee in 2002, Woodruff has helped the Vols earn 22 All-America and 32 All-SEC selections.

 Three players have earned the No. 1 singles ranking during that time: John-Patrick Smith (2010), Rhyne Williams (2011) and Mikelis Libietis (2013).
-Three doubles pairings have held the top ranking on their way to earning ITA Doubles Team of the Year honors in 2009 and then Smith and Boris Conkic in 2011.
+Three doubles pairings have held the top ranking and two teams have been named the ITA Doubles Team of the Year: Smith and Davey Sandgren in 2009 and then Smith and Boris Conkic in 2011.
 Tennessee had an individual NCAA finalist in either singles or doubles every season from 2008 through 2011.

-Woodruff has recruited and coached 37 players during his first 10 seasons at Tennessee.
+Woodruff has recruited and coached 56 players during his first 14 seasons at Tennessee.
 The UT staff has been committed to bringing in the best talent to fit the program.
 The players' home addresses have been as familiar as Knoxville streets or thousands of miles away.
-Woodruff has coached players from 12 different countries in addition to 15 in-state stars, including All-Americans Williams, Ben Rogers, Davey Sandgren and Tennys Sandgren.
+Woodruff has coached players from 19 different countries in addition to 19 in-state stars, including All-Americans Williams, Ben Rogers, Davey Sandgren and Tennys Sandgren.

 Three players -- Smith, Williams and Tennys Sandgren -- were ranked in the top 10 in the ITF world junior rankings before signing with UT.
 All three improved during their time as Volunteers and within a year of being on the professional circuit, all of them were ranked in the top 300 in the ATP World Tour singles rankings.
 They have since all been ranked in the top 200 in singles and Smith has been ranked in the top 100 in doubles for more than a year.

 After serving as Tennessee's assistant coach since the 2002-03 season, Woodruff was promoted to the Vols' associate head coach position in the fall of 2006 when Winterbotham joined the Tennessee staff.